pzivich/Delicatessen/docs/Built-in Equations.rst

     print(estr.theta)  # [2.4, 1.44]

-*Note* the ``init`` here takes two values because the stacked estimating equations has a length of 2 (``theta`` is b-by-1 where b=2).
+*Note* ``init`` here takes two values because there are two parameters.
 The first value of ``theta`` is the mean and the second is the variance.
 Now, the variance output provides a 2-by-2 covariance matrix.
 The leading diagonal of that matrix are the variances (where the first is the estimated variance of the mean and the second is the estimated variance of the variance).

 Regression
 =============================